rtm516/GeyserMC-wiki/Using-Geyser-with-Consoles.md

 All consoles can join third-party servers - including Geyser servers - with workarounds.
-Xbox One and Nintendo Switch systems can join third-party servers using a third-party program called BedrockConnect.
+Xbox One, Nintendo Switch, and PS4 systems can join third-party servers using a third-party program called BedrockConnect.
 For technical information about the program, including how to run your own setup, see [their GitHub repository](https://github.com/Pugmatt/BedrockConnect) (*This program is not affiliated with GeyserMC*).
-On PS4, other methods are available for use.
+Other methods are also available for use.

+**NOTE: The main IP used for BedrockConnect is often blocked on consoles, if you run into issues with internet connection or joining servers after changing your DNS, consider using one of the other BedrockConnect servers on the [BedrockConnect Github Page](https://github.com/Pugmatt/BedrockConnect)**

 # Xbox One